Furnace Repair Checklist

 - Ensure the program is displaying the correct day and time and is programmed to “run.”
 If you’re having a hard time getting out of the schedule, regulate the temperature by using the up/down arrows and pressing the “hold” button.
-This will make the furnace to start if thermostat settings are a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees hotter than the temperature of the room.

 If your heater hasn’t started within a couple minutes, make certain that it has juice by switching the fan switch from “auto” to “on.”
 If the fan doesn’t start, your heater might not have power.

 If you use a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for help.
 If you still can’t get your Wi-Fi thermostat to function, call us at 631-737-5566 for heating and cooling service.